2026-27 Course Catalog

 Grade Level: 9 (required)

-General Chemistry (Foundational)
+Foundational Chemistry (Foundational)

-This year-long course studies introductory Chemistry at an investigative and mathematical level.
+This yearlong course studies introductory Chemistry at an investigative and mathematical level.
 Students hone skills in experimental design and explore the basic atomic and molecular principles that underlie the natural world.
 Major topics include: properties of matter, atomic structure, electron movement, bonding, stoichiometry, redox reactions, acids/bases, kinetics/thermodynamics, and gas laws.
 Laboratory exercises are an integral part of this course, and guided-inquiry investigations are introduced.
-This course pays particular attention to the mathematical reasoning that is required to design and carry out chemical reactions.
+This course pays particular attention to the mathematical reasoning required to design and carry out chemical reactions.
 Case studies that integrate classroom chemistry with real-world applications are an important part of the curriculum.
 Students will apply scientific concepts to broader contexts and investigate the implications.
-Assessment methods include: tests, quizzes, lab reports, lab notebooks, lab practicals, and creative projects.
+Assessment s include: tests, quizzes, lab reports, lab notebooks, lab practicals, and creative projects.

 Grade Level: 10 (required)